-Though not visible in Figure 2, the arrival rate of patients strongly varies over the day, say from 1 patient per hour during the night, up to 10 patients per hour during peak office hours.
-We therefore model the patient arrivals as an inhomogeneous Poisson process (Alexopoulos 2008), with piecewise constant arrival rates during one hour, where we distinguish between ambulance arrivals and arrivals by own transportation.
-The hourly arrival rates come from EZIS data.
-To each arriving patient we assign its required speciality, according to probabilities which can be read from Figure 2.
+Figure 5 shows that the arrival rate of patients strongly varies over the day, say from 1 patient per hour during the night, up to 10 patients per hour during peak office hours.
+Also

+From the EZIS data it follows that within an interval of 1 hour, it is reasonable to assume that arrivals are Poisson distributed.
+We therefore model the patient arrivals as an inhomogeneous Poisson process (as also proposed in (Alexopoulos, 2008)), with piecewise constant arrival rates during one hour, where we distinguish between ambulance arrivals and arrivals by own transportation.
+For each day of the week, the hourly arrival rates are estimated from EZIS data.
+To each arriving patient we assign its required specialty and triage color, according to probabilities which can be read from Figure 3 and Figure 4.